hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a senior research scientist at Google Quantum AI and a visiting scientist at MIT.
-I also go by the name Robert.
-I received my Ph.D. in 2024 advised by John Preskill and Thomas Vidick.
+I am Hsin-Yuan Huang (黃信元, pronounced "Shin Yuan Huan").
+I also use the name Robert.
+I am currently a Senior Research Scientist at Google Quantum AI and a Visiting Scientist at MIT.
+In 2025, I will join [Caltech](https://www.caltech.edu/) as an Assistant Professor of Theoretical Physics.

-In 2025, I will start as an Assistant Professor of Theoretical Physics at <a href="https://www.caltech.edu/" target="_blank">Caltech</a>.
+I received my Ph.D. in 2024 under the guidance of John Preskill and Thomas Vidick.
+My dissertation, *Learning in the Quantum Universe*, was honored with the Milton and Francis Clauser Doctoral Prize --- an award bestowed annually to a single dissertation across all disciplines at Caltech for its originality and potential to open new avenues of human thought and endeavor.
+I am immensely grateful for this recognition, which emboldens me to venture further into the uncharted realms of physics, information, and learning.

 ## Research Interest

 My research aims to build a rigorous foundation for understanding how scientists, machines, and future quantum computers can learn and discover new phenomena governing our quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc.).

-I utilize concepts and tools in quantum information theory, quantum many-body physics, learning theory, and complexity theory to formalize and explore new questions spawning from the following directions:
+I leverage concepts and tools from quantum information theory, quantum many-body physics, learning theory, and complexity theory to formalize and explore new questions in the following directions:

 * When can quantum machines learn and predict better than classical machines?
 * How to accelerate/automate the development of quantum and physical sciences?
 * What physical phenomena can classical vs quantum machines learn and discover?

-My Ph.D. thesis *Learning in the quantum universe* was awarded the Milton and Francis Clauser doctoral prize (awarded annually to a single doctoral dissertation among all Caltech Ph.D. graduates).
-My ultimate dream is to build quantum machines that can discover new facets of our universe beyond the capabilities of humans and classical machines.
+My ultimate goal is to build quantum machines capable of discovering new facets of our universe beyond the capabilities of humans and classical machines.

 <center>
 <img src="assets/img/Intelligence.jpg"